 How to Spot Work-from-Home Scams

-The idea of working from home is certainly appealing, which is why it’s the perfect environment to breed schemes and scams designed to drain your bank account or steal your identity.
-That’s not to say there aren’t legitimate opportunities to work at home, but you have to do your research and know how to spot the scams masquerading as opportunities.
+Work-from-home scams have become more common than ever during the coronavirus pandemic.
+With promises of high salaries and easy work, these scams are designed to drain your bank account or steal your identity.
+That’s not to say there aren’t legitimate opportunities to work at home.
+But you have to do your research and know how to spot the scams masquerading as opportunities.
 Here are several things that may indicate a work-from-home scam:

 A Lot of Money for A Little Work